mwfj/CMU_15213_CSAPP3E_Lab/Linking/README.md

 ### Relocation Entries

 When an assember generates an object module, it does not know where the code and data will ultimately be stored in memory.
 Nor does it know the locations of any externally defined function or global variables that are referenced by the module.
 So **whenever the assembler encounters a reference to an object whose ultimate location is unknow, it genereate a *relocation entries*** that tells the linker how to modify the reference when it merges the object file into an executable. **Relocation entries for code are places in `.rel.text`.
-Relocation entries for data are placed in `.rel.data`**.
+Relocation entries for data are placed in `.rel.data`**，

+where the element in `.rel.text` store:

++ the referencing address of the corresponding function(Location);
++ the referenced symbol index;
++ relocation type;
++ addend.

 **The format of ELF relocation entry:**